dougeby/IntuneDocs/intune/developer/app-sdk-android.md

 * **Microsoft.Intune.MAM.SDK.Support.v7.jar**: The classes necessary to enable MAM in apps that use the Android v7 support library.
 * **Microsoft.Intune.MAM.SDK.Support.v17.jar**: The classes necessary to enable MAM in apps that use the Android v17 support library.
 * **Microsoft.Intune.MAM.SDK.Support.Text.jar**: The classes necessary to enable MAM in apps that use Android support library classes in the `android.support.text` package.
-* **Microsoft.Intune.MDM.SDK.DownlevelStubs.jar**: This jar contains
+* **Microsoft.Intune.MAM.SDK.DownlevelStubs.aar**: This AAR contains
-  stubs for Android system classes which are present only on newer devices but which are referenced by methods in MAMActivity.
+  stubs for Android system classes which are present only on newer devices but which are referenced by methods in `MAMActivity`.
 Newer devices will ignore these stub classes.
-This jar is necessary only if your app performs reflection on classes deriving from MAMActivity, and most apps do not need to include it.
-If you use this jar, you must be careful to exclude all its classes from ProGuard.
-They will all be under the "android" root package
+This AAR is necessary only if your app performs reflection on classes deriving from `MAMActivity`, and most apps do not need to include it.
+The AAR contains ProGuard rules to exclude all its classes.
 * **com.microsoft.intune.mam.build.jar**: A Gradle plugin which [aids in integrating the SDK](#build-tooling).
 * **CHANGELOG.txt**: Provides a record of changes made in each SDK version.
 * **THIRDPARTYNOTICES.TXT**:  An attribution notice that acknowledges third-party and/or OSS code that will be compiled into your app.